 - 1. An I mark is entered on the student's record when a course is incomplete at the termination of a scheduled semester. - 2.
-An I mark remains without alteration until the course requirements are satisfied and warranted in writing by the instructor to the registrar or until the deadline for completion has passed. - 3.
+An I mark remains without alteration until the course requirements are satisfied and warranted in writing by the instructor to the Registrar or until the deadline for completion has passed. - 3.
 An I mark is not averaged with other grades to establish a grade point average. - 4.
-Students receiving veteran's benefits who receive an I in a course have one year to complete the course without repaying the VA for the class.
+Students receiving Veteran's benefits who receive an I in a course have one year to complete the course without repaying the VA for the class.

 Audit applies when a student pays tuition for a course but is not required to complete assignments or examinations.
+Audit status must be declared at the time of registration.